JustinSDK/dotSCAD/docs/lib-bezier_curve.md

-# bezier
+# bezier_curve

-Given a set of control points, the bezier function returns points of the Bézier path.
+Given a set of control points, the bezier_curve function returns points of the Bézier path.
 Combined with the `polyline`, `polyline3d` or `hull_polyline3d` module defined in my lib-openscad, you can create a Bézier curve.

 ## Parameters